laoyigrace/subject/doc/source/configuring.rst

 Access to subject meta properties may be configured using a :doc:`Property Protections Configuration file <property-protections>`.
-The location for this file can be specified in the ``glance-api.conf`` configuration file in the section ``[DEFAULT]``. **If an incorrect value is specified, glance API service will not start.**
+The location for this file can be specified in the ``subject-api.conf`` configuration file in the section ``[DEFAULT]``. **If an incorrect value is specified, subject API service will not start.**

 * ``property_protection_file=PATH``